tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/3/LessonPlan.md

 ### Overview

 In the last class, students were introduced to several of the popular ERC token standards (20, 721, 777, 1155) and implemented an ERC20 compliant token using the OpenZeppelin libraries.
-Today students will be introduced to the concept of crowdsales, a popular method for distributing tokens; they will explore popular historic crowdsales and implement their own crowdsale using the OpenZeppelin libraries.
+Today, students will be introduced to the concept of crowdsales, a popular method for distributing tokens; they will explore popular historic crowdsales and implement their own crowdsale using the OpenZeppelin libraries.

 ---

 ### Class Objectives

-By the end of the class, students will be able to:
+By the end of today's class, students will be able to:

 * Articulate different types of crowdsales and how Ethereum/blockchain makes them much easier and auditable.